Make sure to add these to your list of things to see and do in Ho Chi Minh City:

 Ben Thanh Market: This is a huge French-built municipal indoor market where you can buy vegetables, meats, sweets, spices, household items, clothing and everything in between.
 There was a lovely Taoist Pagoda near the market.

-Rooftop Garden (formerly The Rex Bar): This is the famous rooftop bar at the Rex Hotel where during the Vietnam War, expats and wartime journalists came to drink and exchange stories.
+Rex Rooftop Garden Bar (formerly The Rex Bar): This is the famous rooftop bar at the Rex Hotel where during the Vietnam War, expats and wartime journalists came to drink and exchange stories.
 It is listed along with the Ben Thanh Market in the 1000 Places to See Before You Die book!

 I visited several galleries including the well-known Apricot Gallery which I had seen also in Hanoi.
 I really like contemporary Vietnamese art and found two large lacquer paintings by Bui Huu Hung which I purchased and had shipped to Chicago.